MetroBlooms/evaluate-it/README.md

    * npm install -g cordova

-* For iOS development issue the command:
+* For iOS development issue the command (NB: you will need to have Xtools and the Xtools command line utilities installed):

    * npm install -g ios-sim and npm install -g ios-deploy